Vault Messaging

 - Secure coordination: exchange sensitive files and messages between Safes without exposing a global identity.

-- Anonymous intake: publish a Receive Address for tips or disclosures via the VaultX Drop Client.
+- Anonymous intake: publish a Receive Address for tips or disclosures via UnoLock Drop.

 - One‑off communications: create short‑lived addresses with strict limits for high‑risk interactions.